-The RAID controller will pass through to the host operating system direct access to nondirect-access SCSI devices which are connected to a SCSI bus (channel) of the RAID controller.
-The RAID controller passes through all control of these devices to the host operating system.
+Your system may have non-direct access SCSI devices connected to the SCSI bus (channel) of the RAID controller.
+If this is the case, then the RAID controller will pass through (to the host operating system) direct access to these devices.

-Types of supported non-Direct-Access SCSI devices (this does not cover specific vendors and models):
+Types of supported non-direct access SCSI devices (this list does not cover specific vendors and models):